TENANT INTRODUCTION SERVICE

 Under Section 11 of the Landlord and Tenant Act all electrical wiring and appliances must be in good working order and inspections shall have to be undertaken by an NICEIC (National Inspection Council for Electrical Installation Contracting) approved contractor before commencement of the tenancy.
 Relevant legislation is applicable under the Electrical Equipment (Safety) Regulations 2016.
 We would advise that inspections are carried out once every 12 months, or at the break of a tenancy, whichever is sooner.

 Gas boilers/fires must be serviced by a Gas Safe registered engineer at least once every twelve months and prior to commencement of the tenancy.
 A Landlord’s Gas Safety Record is obtained for future reference.
 It is the Landlord’s responsibility to ensure that such Landlord’s Gas Safety Certificates are obtained and provided.
 The Tenant must be provided with a copy of this record prior to the commencement of the tenancy.
+All properties with solid fuel appliances such as open fires must bee fitted with a carbon monoxide detector.
+It would be good practice to provide carbon monoxide detectors where gas appliances are provided.

 Relevant legislation is applicable under the Gas Safety (Installation and Use) Regulations 1994 as amended.
 If this is not done prior to the commencement of the tenancy, the cost of inspections and certificates will be deducted from the first month’s rent.